What is mulching and how to mulch

 If you're looking for a mulching lawnmower, here's our round up of the best.

+Soil and garden expert Joshua began his work in horticulture whilst serving in the air force.
 Having trained in America, Japan and around the UK – including at Sissinghurst - Joshua is fascinated with meadows, soil and sustainability.
-His work in began whilst serving in the air force and he is now head gardener of Forde Abbey in Dorset.